virtual-labs/exp-up-down-counter-iitr/experiment/theory.md

-# Implementation of Up/Down Counter

-## (a) To Implement an Up/Down Counter Using Two General Purpose I/O Pins as Control Inputs.
+### (a) To Implement an Up/Down Counter Using Two General Purpose I/O Pins as Control Inputs.

 #### **Introduction**
 An Up/Down Counter is a digital circuit that counts numbers either in increasing (up) or decreasing (down) order based on a control signal.
 This experiment demonstrates a single-digit up/down counter implemented using the 89C51 microcontroller.
 Two general-purpose I/O pins are configured as control inputs for incrementing or decrementing the count.
 The current count is displayed on a single 7-segment display with a counting range of 0–9.